 Under an Affordable Care Act policy, most insurance plans must cover contraception.
 But for-profit corporations (like Hobby Lobby) and non-profit institutions (including prominent universities) have argued that the policy should not apply to them because they have religious objections to providing the coverage to their employees and students.

 Religion is not an excuse to allow these organizations to deny women access to healthcare.
-We have fought back in dozens of cases.
+We have fought back in dozens of cases, including a lawsuit challenging the Trump administration rules.

 From the beginning, houses of worship have been given an exemption from the general rule that health insurance plans must cover contraception.
 Houses of worship do not have to (and have never had to) provide their employees insurance coverage for contraception.
-In addition, religiously affiliated non-profit institutions, including universities, can opt to use an accommodation to the coverage requirement.
-They can refuse to provide their students and employees with insurance coverage for contraception so long as they state their objection in writing.
-The government will then arrange for a third-party to pay for and provide the coverage instead.
+In addition, religiously affiliated non-profit institutions, including universities, were provided with an accommodation to the coverage requirement.
+They could have refused to provide their students and employees with insurance coverage for contraception so long as they stated their objection in writing.
+The government would have then arranged for a third-party to pay for and provide the coverage instead.

 Challenges By For-Profit Corporations